Andy Neate: BTCC return

 After recovering from his injury, Neate completed a deal to drive for WSR in the 2010 British Touring Car Championship season.
 Neate is the Chief Technology Officer for WSR team sponsors Ceravision.
 At Oulton Park he finished 9th, but was disqualified for causing an avoidable accident with Andrew Jordan.

 For the 2011 season, Neate switched to Team Aon in the 'Global' Ford Focus, partnering Tom Chilton and Tom Onslow-Cole.
 2011 was another difficult year for Neate, he struggled to score points and was involved in many accidents.
 However, he qualified third at Oulton Park but lost many positions during the first race and only finished ninth, on the last lap he was involved in a major collision with Jeff Smith which resulted in the car of Tom Boardman being written off after he was collected by Smith.
 At Rockingham, Neate was fined £1,500 for using abusive language towards Alex MacDowall after a dispute over an incident on track.
 His pace improved during the Brands Hatch meeting, however he lost out on a podium position after losing control of his car.

 For the 2012 season, Neate joined the new manufacturer MG team run by Triple Eight Race Engineering alongside Jason Plato.
 He had another unsuccessful season, finishing sixteenth in the championship whilst his teammate Plato finished third.
 During the off-season it was confirmed that Neate would not be driving for the MG team in 2013, although he will remain in the championship.
 On 9 January it was announced that Neate was forming his own team for the 2013 season, and would drive a NGTC-specification Chevrolet Cruze.

 The programme wouldn't continue for a second year with the Chevrolet being sold on to Laser Tools Racing for the 2014 season and it would be 2016 before Neate returned to the championship after agreeing a deal to join Team Dynamics in an expanded three-car team.
 However, Neate would compete in just one meeting before splitting with the team, citing a "lack of full commitment and focus on the job".

 Neate rejoined the grid in 2020 with Motorbase Performance in a Ford Focus but endured a tough season that included being excluded from the Thruxton meeting for a clash with Carl Boardley.
 At the end of the season, Neate re-signed for a second season, hoping that a full pre-season testing programme would provide the chance to fight for improved results on track.

 Personal life

-His son Aiden Neate is also a racing driver, currently racing in the British and French F4 championships.
+Neate has a son, Aiden, who is also a racing driver.